Cindy Prado Flaunts Fantastic Physique In Figure-Hugging Mini Dress

 Some commenters, however, appeared to be rendered speechless by the photo and instead left a trail of emoji to express their admiration for the model.

-This is far from the first time that the Miami-native has shown off her fantastic figure on social media.
-Recently, she drove fans wild by uploading suggestive pictures, in which she wore a chambray shirt and a pair of coordinating underwear.
-That provocative post has been liked over 60,000 times since it was shared.
+This is far from the first time that the Miami native has shown off her fantastic figure on social media.
+Recently, she drove fans wild by uploading a number of photos in which she wore a chambray shirt and a pair of coordinating underwear.
+That post has been liked over 60,000 times since it was shared.